 If you are new to Split Screen, this ultimate guide is for you.
 Here we have covered almost every aspect of the feature.
 So sit back and read through all the different ways to use Split View:

-How to Use Split View On Mac in macOS High Sierra
+How to Use Split View On Mac in macOS Mojave or High Sierra

 - How to Enable Split View on Mac

 - How to Enter Split View Using Mission Control on Mac